samueljun/tomato-clock/README.md

 # Tomato Clock - Browser Extension

 Tomato Clock is a simple browser extension for managing your productivity.
 Use the extension to break down your work into 25 minute 'Tomato' intervals separated by short breaks.
+Use the long break after completing four Tomato intervals.

+Features:

+* Customizable timer lengths
+* Browser notifications
+* Stat tracking

-The add-on uses the default browser notification system, accompanied by a sound, to let you know when the timer is over.
-The add-on also features stats for tracking how many 'Tomatoes' you complete.
+You can customize the length of the Tomatoes and breaks in the extension page.
+The extension uses the default browser notification system, accompanied by a sound, to let you know when the timer is over.
+The extension also features stats for tracking how many Tomatoes you complete.
 Your stats are synced across devices using the browser's cloud storage support.

+---

+Please file any issues or feature requests at https://github.com/samueljun/tomato-clock/issues.

+---

-> Due to a trademark complaint, the extension was renamed from Pomodoro Clock to Tomato Clock.
+Due to a trademark complaint, the extension was renamed from Pomodoro Clock to Tomato Clock.

 ## Installation